 Most people agree that our disagreements are getting out of hand.
 American blood is once again on American soil over "issues" that are important, but should never have gotten to the Life or Death stage.

 The Civility Plan is an attempt to change this.

 From Congress to the kitchen table, relationships are breaking.
-The book explores how we got to this point, and outlines some simple steps we can all take to repair our National well-being.
+The podcast explores how we got to this point, and outlines some simple steps we can all take to repair our National well-being.

 Here's the first step: Decide to do it.